India vs New Zealand: Shreyas Iyer ruled out of ODI series, Rajat Patidar named replacement

 With competition for his spot by players like Suryakumar Yadav and Ishan Kishan, it is likely that they will be prioritised over his replacement Patidar in the playing XI against New Zealand.
 The series is set to begin on January 18 at Hyderabad.

-India are also scheduled to play a four-match Test series at home against Australia in February and his absence, if the injury is indeed serious, can prove to be a blow for India especially in Rishabh Pant’s absence.
+India are also scheduled to play a four-match Test series at home against Australia in February and Iyer’s absence, if the injury takes time to heal, can prove to be a blow for India especially in Rishabh Pant’s absence.